-Keeping notes on case disposition discoveries may help to eliminate repeated investigations during the badge renewal process.
-This is especially true for airports and air carriers participating in Rap Back, as the RBNs from the program may not indicate what was changed on the IdHS.
+Keep notes on case disposition discoveries on RBNs to eliminate repeated investigations the IdHS.
 The FPRD website has a comments section on each individual's record that could be utilized for this process.
 All comments should include dates for easy reference.